Unpaid carers and their families as often as not

 Quaker Social Action enables people on low incomes to seek solutions to the issues affecting their lives.
 The Move On Up project offers affordable shared accommodation and one-to-one support for young carers aged 18-25.
 The houses are all situated in East London.

 Need advice about your caring role?

-Caring can become overwhelming sometimes.
-If you feel like you need more information, advice or support in your caring role, you can book a Carer's Assessment to talk to an Adult Carers Coordinator.
+Caring can sometimes be overwhelming.
+If you feel you need more information, advice or support in your caring role, you can book a Carers Needs Assessment to speak to one of our Adult Carers Coordinators.